 Inspirational educational material continues to be developed by The Museum of Bath Stone.
 Teachers, students and other specialists in fields such as transport, engineering and conservation also add to it so that we can make the history and heritage of Combe Down and its stone accessible and understandable to all ages and levels of education.

 The Museum of Bath Stone offers a beautiful space well equipped for individual and group study as well as being suited to exhibitions, meetings, classes and film shows.
-It is also a great space for local inhabitants and others to use for other forms of recreation and leisure-time occupations.
+It is also a great space for local residents and others to use for other forms of recreation and leisure-time occupations.

-We are open. at present, on Sunday and Monday (including Bank Holiday Mondays) between 10.00 and 16.00
+We are open, at present, on Sunday and Monday (including Bank Holiday Mondays) between 10.00 and 16.00.

 You may also make a visit by appointment.
-To do so telephone +44 (0) 1 225 837 439 and, if necessary, please leave a message or use our contact form.
+To do so, telephone +44 (0) 1 225 837 439 and, if necessary, please leave a message or use our contact form.